 At Daventry Hill School we use a systematic approach, Read Write Inc, to teach students synthetic phonics.
-Synthetic phonics is a way of teaching children to read.
-This begins with learning that sounds are represented by written letter.
-During their Read Write Inc sessions the children learn to read the 40+ sounds.
-Followed by how to blend the sounds together to make and read words.
-Children learn to blend these sounds into words by using Fred Talk through oral rehearsal.
+Synthetic phonics is a way of teaching students to read starting with learning that sounds are represented by written letter.
+During their Read Write Inc sessions students learn to read the 40+ sounds followed by how to blend the sounds together to make and read words.
+The teaching of blending is supported through the use of Fred Talk (oral rehearsal) and word time sessions.

-The children's reading books are accurately matched to our Read Write Inc reading scheme, which ensure that our students only access books they are able to accurately blend.
-This means that children experience success from the very beginning of their reading journey.
-Lively phonic books are closely matched to their increasing knowledge of phonics and 'tricky' words and, as children re-read the stories, their fluency increases.
+Reading books are accurately matched to our Read Write Inc reading scheme, which ensure that our students only access books they are able to accurately blend.
+This means that students experience success from the very beginning of their reading journey.
+Lively phonic books are closely matched to their increasing knowledge of phonics and 'tricky' words and, as students re-read the texts, their fluency increases.
+Once our students are reading Read Write Inc books fluently, they can begin to access the comprehension resources.
+This step-by-step Read Write Inc, comprehension programme develops skills of comprehension, grammar, spelling and writing in short targeted activities to build skills and confidence.